arcAman07/goChore/UPCOMING.md

 4) Adding errors to return rather than int
 5) func init will be used to populate some raw dummy data in the database

-Have to be implemented
+6)Have to be implemented

-Write test code for testing the functions, and implement logger
+7)Write test code for testing the functions, and implement logger

-Better auth techniques to be added ( tokens ), CI-CD pipelines
+8)Better auth techniques to be added ( tokens ), CI-CD pipelines

-better errer handling and use of go routines
+9)better errer handling and use of go routines

-Addition of assets ( beautiful CLI designs )
+10)Addition of assets ( beautiful CLI designs )

-Sort of help command which will display all commands and their information
+11)Sort of help command which will display all commands and their information

-Adding environment variables with mongodb cluster and colors library in golang
+12)Adding environment variables with mongodb cluster and colors library in golang